RiMoMa/ASAP/Readme.md

   - Run automatic segmentation on the current WSI.
   - Save results directly into ASAP-compatible `.xml` annotations.

+ - **Other Functions**:

+  - New shortcut: delete annotations with Ctrl+d after selecting them in the viewer
+  - Focus in the selected region
 - **Python wrappers for AI models**:

   - `process_svs_and_generate_annotations.py`: batch segmentation of all `.svs` slides in a directory using **Segment Anything (SAM)**.